matortheeternal/fractal-miner/README.md

 1. Create a new world in Minetest.
 Do not enter the world.
 2. With the world selected, click the "Configure" button.
-3. Enable the mod for the fractal object you want to generate.
+3. Enable the mod for the fractal object you want to generate and the `fractal_helpers` mod.
 4. Click the "Play" button.

 ## configuration